grpc/grpc-node/packages/proto-loader/README.md

 proto-loader-gen-types.js [options] filenames...

 Options:
-  --help             Show help                                         [boolean] --version          Show version number                               [boolean] --keepCase         Preserve the case of field names                  [boolean] --longs            The type that should be used to output 64 bit integer
+      --help             Show help                                     [boolean]
+      --version          Show version number                           [boolean]
+      --keepCase         Preserve the case of field names [boolean] [default: false]
+      --longs            The type that should be used to output 64 bit integer values.
+Can be String, Number[string] [default: "Long"] --enums            The type that should be used to output enum fields.
+Can be String                  [string] [default: "number"]
-                     values.
-Can be String, Number                      [string] --enums            The type that should be used to output enum fields.
-Can be String                                             [string] --bytes            The type that should be used to output bytes fields.
-Can be String, Array                                      [string] --defaults         Output default values for omitted fields          [boolean] --arrays           Output default values for omitted repeated fields even if --defaults is not set                             [boolean] --objects          Output default values for omitted message fields even if --defaults is not set                             [boolean] --oneofs           Output virtual oneof fields set to the present field's name [boolean] --json             Represent Infinity and NaN as strings in float fields.
-Also decode google.protobuf.Any automatically          [boolean] --includeComments  Generate doc comments from comments in the original files [boolean] --includeDirs, -I  Directories to search for included files            [array] --outDir, -O       Directory in which to output files      [string] [required] --grpcLib          The gRPC implementation library that these types will be used with                               [string] [required]
+      --bytes            The type that should be used to output bytes fields.
+                         Can be String, Array       [string] [default: "Buffer"] --defaults         Output default values for omitted fields [boolean] [default: false]
+      --arrays           Output default values for omitted repeated fields even if --defaults is not set     [boolean] [default: false] --objects          Output default values for omitted message fields even if --defaults is not set     [boolean] [default: false] --oneofs           Output virtual oneof fields set to the present field's name                         [boolean] [default: false]
+      --json             Represent Infinity and NaN as strings in float fields.
+                         Also decode google.protobuf.Any automatically
+                                                      [boolean] [default: false]
+      --includeComments  Generate doc comments from comments in the original files                        [boolean] [default: false] -I, --includeDirs      Directories to search for included files        [array] -O, --outDir           Directory in which to output files  [string] [required] --grpcLib          The gRPC implementation library that these types will be used with                        [string] [required]
 ```

 ### Example Usage